 If you're wondering how to start trading on Kalshi, the process is simpler than opening a brokerage account but has a few quirks worth knowing upfront.
 Here's everything I learned from that first month.

-The tradeoff: you need to complete KYC (know your customer) verification, you can only fund with USD, and some market types are still working through regulatory approval.
+The tradeoff: you need to complete onboarding checks, provide accurate personal information, and keep records.
+Some jurisdictions, markets, and payment rails can be restricted or change over time.
 If you've traded futures or options at a real broker, the compliance process will feel familiar.

 Contracts on Kalshi settle to $1 if the event happens, $0 if it doesn't.
 You buy YES or NO at prices between 1 and 99 cents.
 That's it.
 The simplicity is actually useful once you start thinking about position sizing.